sydneycasey/skilltest/README.md

-# WHCC Developer Skill Test
+# WHCC Developer Demo
 Please create a private fork from this repo.
-Please add https://github.com/jameswnelson to your repo as a collaborator when you're done.
+Please add your WHCC contact to the repo as a collaborator when you're done.

 # Description
 Complete this web-based news reader that leverages the Hacker News API.